Please see our policies by scrolling down.

 Tournaments: Up until two months prior to the event, a 75% refund may be given.
 No refunds will be given thereafter.

 Players must be rostered to participate in games.
 Only players who are on rosters with completed waivers and insurance are eligible to participate.
-Photos of all players should be on rosters no later than the third week of league play.
+Photos of all players in Premier divisions must be on rosters no later than the third week of league play.

 Rosters may include up to 14 players.

 All youth teams must have at least one and no more than three coaches on the team bench during a game.
-This includes high school teams that coach themselves -- these must still have an adult serve in official coach capacity.
+This includes self-organized high school teams -- these must still have an adult serve in official coach capacity.

 U.S. Soccer mandates that all coaches and managers complete SafeSport training and submit to a background check prior to serving as coach or manager of a youth soccer or futsal team.
 No adult may serve in this capacity without applicable completion of SafeSport and clearance approved by U.S. Soccer and U.S. Youth Futsal.
 All referees shall have access to a list of all coaches on all rosters.
 Note that if a coach completes the background check but has not been added to a league roster, the coach will not be eligible to coach.